jevontrei/JoelvonTreifeldt_T2A2/README.md

 Joel von Treifeldt
 Student no. 15517

-# do i need to grant permissions in psql?

 # doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email no worries.
 BUT! that will cause confusion with logging in. how do you know what someone is trying to log in as? use roles?

 Note: